Emonique Grevel - Lead Counselor - Last Names - A-F - email@example.com

 School Social Workers are trained mental health professionals with a Bachelors's or Master's degree in social work.
 They are the link between the home, school, and community.
 School social workers provide direct as well as indirect services to students, families and school personnel such as monitoring school attendance, promoting dropout prevention, consultation, information and referral, identification of at-risk students, and counseling.
 In addition, they provide prevention, crisis intervention, and conflict resolution.

 School Resource Officer (SRO)

-Traman Scott - email@example.com
+John Pryor - email@example.com

 Terry Sanford High School has a uniformed SRO on duty at all times.
-The School Resource Officer Program is a collaborative effort by certified law enforcement officers, educators, students, parents, and the community to offer law-related educational programs in the schools in an effort to reduce crime, drug abuse, violence, and provide a safe school environment.
+The School Resource Officer Program is a collaborative effort by certified law enforcement officers, educators, students, parents, and the community to offer law-related educational programs in schools in an effort to reduce crime, drug abuse, and violence, and provide a safe school environment.

 The SRO assists school administration with anyone who is causing disruption, truancy issues, and any criminal activities on campus.
 The SRO performs ongoing security checks of the campus, attends conferences when necessary, supervises traffic at the beginning and end of each school day, keeps incident and accident reports, conducts classroom activities on a wide range of topics, and much more.

 - We have an open-door policy in the Counseling Office for students wishing to see their counselor.
 However, if the counselor is not available or if the visit will cause them to miss being in class, the student will need to see Mrs. Sager, school registrar, to schedule an appointment.